samaig/duairo-web/README.md

 - **AWS S3 + CloudFront**: For enterprise hosting

 ### Traditional Hosting
-Upload all files to your web server's public directory.
+Upload all files to the web server's public directory.

 ---